cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

 GRANT
 </pre>

-### Create Application Namespace and Store Application DB-Credentials
+### Create Application Namespace and Store Credentials

 Now that the storage backend is setup and good to go, it's time to set up the namespace where the application will be deployed.

 The application will be scoped to the **quick-start-application-ns** namespace.